 - Make sure they have plenty of fresh, cool drinking water.
 Provide two bowls in case one gets knocked over, and add ice blocks to the water to make it extra cool.

 - Don’t leave your pet outside all day.
-If that’s unavoidable, make sure they have access to shady areas to escape to and lots of water, and have someone check on them as regularly as you can.
+If that’s unavoidable, make sure they have access to shady areas to escape to and lots of water, and have someone check on them as regularly as possible.

-- If you can keep them inside, put the air conditioning or fans on if you can.
+- If you can keep them inside, switch on the air conditioning or fans if possible.

 - Provide ice blocks or a frozen water bottle for your pet to play with.